June 25 - July 7, 2018 // 13 days

 Education: Local and Wildlife

-Explore: Pea Island National Wildlife Refuge, Historic Roanoke Island, Cape Hatteras
+Explore: Pea Island National Wildlife Refuge, Historic Roanoke Island, Cape Hatteras, Looking Glass Falls

-In North Carolina, we sleep in tents near the beach.
+Throughout the trip (Outer Banks, Blue Ridge Mountains, U.S. National Whitewater Center), we sleep in tents.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.
 Bathrooms are a mix of flush toilets and latrines.

 Tuition (Airfare not included)